roeiAv/Applying-Graph-Neural-Networks-on-Smart-watch-based-data-of-physiological-parameters/README.md

 # Project Overview

-## Project Title
+## Project Goal
 Enhancing ADHD Treatment Insights Through Machine Learning and Smartwatch Data

 ## Project Description
-This project aims to leverage advanced machine learning techniques, specifically Graph Neural Networks (GNNs), to analyze smartwatch-based physiological and activity data collected from children diagnosed with ADHD.
+This project aims to leverage Graph Neural Networks (GNNs), to analyze smartwatch-based physiological and activity data collected from children diagnosed with ADHD.
 By integrating trial and observational data, the project seeks to better understand the impact of ADHD medication (e.g., methylphenidate) on behavior and activity patterns.
-The ultimate goal is to create predictive models that can interpret and predict medication effects, improving the understanding of ADHD treatment dynamics.

 ## Objectives
 - Train GNN models on labeled trial data to develop robust prediction capabilities.
 - Apply trained GNNs to observational data to gain deeper insights into real-world ADHD treatment responses.
-- Explore the integration of different data sources, such as sensor measurements and behavioral data.
-- Address challenges related to noise in data, electronic device biases, and data missingness.
-- Investigate potential gender differences in ADHD presentation and treatment response.
+- Investigate potential gender differences in ADHD presentation and treatment response.(Empatica data Experiment)

 ## Methodology
 1. **Data Collection**: